Allen1303/JavaScript_Algorithms_Data_Structures/README.md

 const nextSong = userData?.songs[currentSongIndex + 1];
 ```
 __Explanation__:
 Working with arrays is essential in web development.
-This project demonstrates array manipulation techniques such as accessing elements, finding indexes, and iterating through arrays to perform specific tasks.
+This project demonstrates array manipulation techniques such as accessing `elements`, finding `indexes`, and iterating through `arrays` to perform specific tasks.
 In the provided code, the current song index is retrieved, and the next song to play is determined by accessing the next element in the array.

 ---
 4. __Conditional Logic__: